karavanlarp/karavanlarp.github.io/eng/world/theumite.md

 **Old age and death**

-Old age begins when the theumites' power starts to wane.
+Old age begins when the theumite's power starts to wane.
 If the theumite is working on an experiment or any sort of other big work, they will start to finish it during the next years and record it with the help of the chroniclers.

 On the moment of death the theumite's body disperses and their power returns to the element.
 Usually the power returns to the center of the source, but the power of those dying far away from a source might go somewhere else.
 Usually an echo is left behind, something that other theumites can sense when close to it.
 It is tradition that the first one to know or to find the echo announces the death, and the dead theumite's name will be repeated all over the source until everyone knows of their death, and then it is recorded by the chroniclers.